 Have everyone in the car think of a couple of games that can be played on a drive, so you never get bored or stuck for things to do.
 Some family-friendly options include I Spy, Would You Rather, 21 Questions, and Road Sign Bingo (may require props).
 There are lots of road trip activity lists, conversation starters, and games available via Pinterest and family blogs.

 You may also want some simple games for stops too and a pack of cards is always good to have to hand, as there can be any number of cards that can be played with them.

 One of the best things about a road trip is making memories, taking photos, and looking back on them in years to come, remembering the trip you took together.
-Polaroid cameras are even better for this because they’re old-school, they produce physical keepsakes and it’s complete luck how they come out.
-The camera I personally use is the Sony a7iii with the 24-70mm lens.
+Polaroid cameras are even better for this because they’re old-school, they produce physical keepsakes and it’s completely lucky how they come out.
+The camera I personally use is the Sony a7iii with a 24-70mm lens.
 The Sony a7iii lenses are a must; they take the sharpest photos.

 Obviously not for when you’re behind the wheel, or even when you’re a passenger if you get car sick easily, but for the quiet moments between drives, you may appreciate a travel companion in the form of a good book.
 If everyone brings one then when you finish, you can swap and discuss.

 Other Road Trip Essentials

 Depending on where you’re heading, what time of year, what the weather’s like, who you’re traveling with, and how you’re traveling (are you staying in motels, mountain lodges, or even camping in the great outdoors?), your road trip essentials may need to be tweaked to suit your vacation.